cpatsonakis/js-mutual-auth-ecies/README.md

 # js-mutual-auth-ecies
 The Diffie-Hellman Integrated Encryption Scheme ([DHIES](http://web.cs.ucdavis.edu/~rogaway/papers/dhies.pdf)), or the Elliptic Curve Integrated Encryption Scheme ([ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)), as it is commonly referred to due to its most prominent instantiation over elliptic curve-based groups, is a construction of a hybrid authenticated encryption scheme that has a wide array of attractive security properties.
 Examples include, semantic security against CCA and CCP enabled adversaries in the **standard model**.
 Moreover, ECIES has several features that are important from a practical perspective, i.e., that are relevant to implementers/developers, such as efficiency, flexibility in terms of the employed elliptic curve, the symmetric encryption and KMAC scheme, the hash function, as well as, an arbitrary message space.

-In this repository, we provide several different JavaScript implementations of ECIES.
+In this repository, we provide several different NodeJS implementations of ECIES.
 A subset of the implementations have **the added property that the message sender authenticates herself to the receiver (and only to the receiver).
 We stress that this is not the case in the standard ECIES scheme.** Hence, this repo was named `js-mutual-auth-ecies`.
 Although, in retrospect, we regretted the name choice as it is slightly misleading.

 # Disclaimer & Dependencies
-The code of this repository was developed with the intent of being integrated with the [OpenDSU](https://github.com/PrivateSky/OpenDSU) codebase, as part of the [PharmaLedger H2020](https://pharmaledger.eu/) project's efforts.
-To ensure compatibility with the OpenDSU codebase, the implementations provided here depend on the `pskcrypto` module of OpenDSU which, for your convenience dear sir/madam/wherever-in-the-gender-spectrum-you-are, is provided here!
-We stress, however, that the involvement of the `pskcrypto` module relates **only** to key generation and converting keys to PEM format.
-Therefore, conceptually, one can easily strip `pskcrypto` entirely from the code base provided here with minimal effort.
-Lastly, for a more elaborate description of the issues and our (unfortunate) experiences with JavaScript's `crypto` module, we refer the interested reader to the [NotesJSCrypto.md](NotesJSCrypto.md) file.
+The code of this repository was developed with the intent of being integrated in the [OpenDSU](https://github.com/PrivateSky/OpenDSU) codebase, as part of the [PharmaLedger H2020](https://pharmaledger.eu/) project's efforts.
+Initial releases of this repository depended on the [pskcrypto](https://github.com/PrivateSky/pskcrypto) module to ensure compatibility with the OpenDSU codebase.
+This dependency was, later on, dropped to constitute the code base provided here as self-contained as possible.
+The implementations in this repository employ, in the background, NodeJS's `crypto` module, which is essentially a wrapper of the OpenSSL C-based library implementation.

 # Overview
 A subset of the implementations include the acronym *DOA* in their name, which stands for data origin authentication.
 Put simply, these implementations also authenticate the sender of the message to the receiver (and only to the receiver).
-In the following, we provide a succinct overview of the ECIES implementations that are provided in this repository:
+In the following, we provide a succinct overview of the ECIES implementations that are included in this repository:

-- [ECIES-DOA-DS](#ecies-doa-ds): This acronym stands for ECIES data origin authentication with digital signatures (DS), i.e., the sender authenticates herself **only** to the receiver by digitally signing the shared secret.
+- [ECIES-DOA-DS](#ecies-doa-ds): This acronym stands for ECIES data origin authentication with digital signatures (DS), i.e., the sender authenticates herself **only** to the receiver by digitally signing the ephemeral shared secret.
 - [ECIES-DOA-KMAC](#ecies-doa-kmac): This acronym stands for ECIES data origin authentication with keyed message authentication code.
-In this implementation, the sender uses her private key and the receivers public key to derive a shared ECDH secret.
-More details in the respective section. **(PENDING SECURITY VALIDATION, DO NOT USE RIGHT NOW)**
+In this implementation, the sender uses her private key and the receiver's public key to derive a shared ECDH secret.
+More details are provided in the respective section. **(PENDING SECURITY VALIDATION, DO NOT USE RIGHT NOW)**
 - [ECIES](#ecies): This is a standard ECIES implementation, which provides for authenticated encryption.
 Note that in this implementation, the message sender is anonymous.

 At this point, one may wonder: Why did we develop multiple implementations that essentially provide the same properties, e.g., `ECIES-DOA-DS` and `ECIES-DOA-KMAC`?
 Well, the short answer is: for science!
 We find it interesting to explore multiple avenues in reaching the same goal.
 On a more practical note, it is useful, in some cases, to have tangible means of assessing the actual performance of different design choices!